leapicard/DGINN/README.md

 # DGINN: Detection of Genetic INNovations pipeline

-DGINN is a pipeline dedicated to the detection of genetic innovations, starting from a nucleotidic sequence.
+DGINN is a pipeline dedicated to the detection of genetic innovations, starting from a gene sequence.

 It automatizes all the necessary preliminary steps for evolutionary analyses, including retrieval of homologs, assignment to orthology